michaelpq/michaelpq.github.io/_posts/2014-05-22-postgres-9-4-feature-highlight-logical-replication-protocol.markdown

 This command already exists in versions of PostgreSQL older than 9.4, it has been extended for the needs of logical replication.
-For example, to start logical replication from a certain LSN using the clot created above, a command like that sent through a replication slot is enough. like that in the case of the slot created above:
+For example, to start logical replication from a certain LSN using the slot created above, a command like that sent through a replication slot is enough. like that in the case of the slot created above: